 - Residential history

-- A list of personal assets
+- List of personal assets

 - Employment and income history

-- A list of personal debts
+- List of personal debts

 - Demographic and online activity data